Dutchminister/Windows-PS-automation/README.md

 # Windows-Choco-Install
-PowerShell script to automate chocolatey program install and update process
+PowerShell script to automate chocolatey install and update process